Salman of Saudi Arabia: Second in line

 On 5 November 2011, Salman was appointed Minister of Defense, replacing his full brother, the Crown Prince Sultan.
 Sattam bin Abdulaziz was named governor of Riyadh Province.
 Salman was also named a member of the National Security Council (NSC) on the same day.

 It is speculated that he was placed in the immediate line of succession due to his personal qualities.
 First, he has a conciliatory and diplomatic nature.
 He headed the family council, called The Descendants' Council (Majlis al Uthra in Arabic), that was established by King Fahd in 2000 to solve family matters, reach consensus and try to avoid any publicly embarrassing behaviour by some family members.
 Second, Salman belongs to the "middle generation" in the royal family; therefore, he could develop close ties with both generations socially and culturally.
-Last, as a result of his long-term governorship, he had developed a network of relationships within Arab and international circles.
+Last, due to his long-term governorship, he had developed a network of relationships within Arab and international circles.

 Salman continued the policy of military intervention in Bahrain.
 In April 2012, Salman visited both the United States and the United Kingdom where he met with US President Barack Obama and British Prime Minister David Cameron.
-2013 saw Saudi military spending climb to $67bn, overtaking that of the UK, France and Japan to place fourth globally.
+2013 saw Saudi military spending climb to $67billion, overtaking that of the UK, France and Japan to place fourth globally.
 As defense minister, Salman was head of the military as Saudi Arabia joined the United States and other Arab countries in carrying out airstrikes against the Islamic State in Iraq and Syria in 2014.